Jyotsna Keshav Bhole: Early life and education

-Jyotsna was born on 11 May 1914 as Durga Kelekar in a small village in Goa.
+Jyotsna was born on 11 May 1914 as Durga Kelekar (केळेकर, not to be confused with the more prevalent name 'Kelkar') in a small village in Goa.
 She was one of the fourteen siblings born to Radhabai and Vaman Kelekar.
 From a young age, she had an inclination towards music.
 After completing second grade in a local school, she moved to Mumbai at the age of eight with her elder sister Girijabai, who was also a singer.
-Jyotsna lived on Lamington Road and attended the municipal school there, until the fourth grade.
+Durga Kelekar, as she was then named, lived on Lamington Road and attended the municipal school there, until the fourth grade.
 Subsequently, she left the school as her main goal was to pursue music.
 Moving to Mumbai for music education proved to be a lucky break for her.

 Girijabai used to train under the famous singer Vilayat Hussain Khan of Agra gharana.
 Jyotsnabai also started training under Khadim Hussain Khan of Agra gharana.
 During the school days, she had already carved a named for herself after winning inter-school singing competitions in Mumbai.
 She also sang on the Bombay station of the Indian Broadcasting Corporation radio, three or four times a month.
 As a result, she became quite famous as a child singer.
 By the age of thirteen or fourteen, she was well versed in Raga based music.